 It reported that students who completed the yoga module performed better academically than those who didn’t.

-A study initially published in the Journal of Physical Activity and Health demonstrated how just a single yoga session helped respondents perform better in speed and accuracy tests and improved overall cognitive performance.
+Even just a single yoga session has been found, through research, to help respondents perform better in speed and accuracy tests, and improve their overall cognitive performance.

-It showed respondents could maintain their focus better and also absorb new information.
+It also highlighted that respondents could maintain their focus easier and also better absorb new information.

 General Yoga Benefits

-In fact a report published by the US Department of Health and Human Services has shown that nearly 60% of yogis found that practicing yoga helped to improve their sleep.
+A report published by the US Department of Health and Human Services highlighted that nearly 60% of yogis described how practicing yoga helped to improve their sleep.